mgeier/quaternion-nursery/README.md

 "Curves  on  a  sphere  are  harder  to  create,  understand,  and  control than  ordinarysplines.
 The   recent   literature   contains   three   main
-approaches:   geometrictransliteration,  differential  equations,  and  arc blends.
-Here  is  a  reference  for  each:  J.Schlag,   “Using   Geometric Construction   to   Interpolate   Orientations   withQuaternions”  in Graphics Gems  II,  Academic  Press,  1991,  pp.  377–380;  A.  Barr,  B.Currin,  S.
+approaches:   geometric transliteration,  differential  equations,  and  arc blends.
+Here  is  a  reference  for  each:  J.Schlag,   “Using   Geometric Construction   to   Interpolate   Orientations   with Quaternions”  in Graphics Gems  II,  Academic  Press,  1991,  pp.  377–380;  A.  Barr,  B.Currin,  S.
-Gabriel,  and  J.  Hughes,  “Smooth  Interpolation  of  Orientations withAngular  Velocity  Constraints  using  Quaternions”  in Proceedings  of SIGGRAPH  ’92,ACM  Press,  1992,  pp.  313–320;  W.  Wang  and  B.  Joe, “Orientation  Interpolation  inQuaternion  Space  Using  Spherical  Biarcs”  in Proceedings  of  Graphics  Interface  ’93,Morgan  Kaufmann,  1993,  pp.
+Gabriel,  and  J.  Hughes,  “Smooth  Interpolation  of  Orientations with Angular  Velocity  Constraints  using  Quaternions”  in Proceedings  of SIGGRAPH  ’92,ACM  Press,  1992,  pp.  313–320;  W.  Wang  and  B.  Joe, “Orientation  Interpolation  in Quaternion  Space  Using  Spherical  Biarcs”  in Proceedings  of  Graphics  Interface  ’93,Morgan  Kaufmann,  1993,  pp.
 24–32."